renaiss-io/terraform-aws-odoo/README.md

 <!-- BEGIN_TF_DOCS -->
 # Odoo in AWS

-## Description

-This module deploys [odoo](https://odoo.com) in AWS using RDS for the postgres database; ECS backed with EC2 to run the containerized version of odoo server and SES as a mail server.
+This module deploys [odoo](https://odoo.com) in AWS using:

+- ECS backed with EC2 to run the containerized version of odoo server
+- RDS for the postgres database
+- EFS as a filesystem for odoo's filestore
+- SES as a mail gateway
+- CloudFront as a CDN with cache capabilities
+- AWS Secrets to store credentials

 ## Architecture reference